spaceB0x/cider/README.md

 ## Setup
 ### Prerequisites
-* Node JS version 8.
-Node is cross platform for both Windows, Linux, and OSX.
+* Node JS version 8.2.1 Node is cross platform for both Windows, Linux, and OSX.
+NOTE: For OSX I highly recommend downloading npm and    Node.js from the respective download links, instead of using brew.
+This can cause many frustrating problems. https://nodejs.org/en/
 * Must also have the Node Package Manager installed (npm).
 * A github account, with an Oauth application enabled.
 * An ngrok account, which is free.
-You will need the authentication key from this
+You will need the authentication key from this. https://ngrok.com/

 ### Configuration
 There has been effort put in to CIDER to make configuration as simple as possible.
 More convenience features may in future releases.